aquainnis/aquainnis.github.io/content/home/hero.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.
 #   Remove a link/note by deleting a cta/note block.
 [btn]
-  url = "authors/admin/"
+  url = "#projects"
-  label = "Know more"
+  label = "About"

 [btn_alt]
   url = "#contact"
-  label = "Contact me"
+  label = "Contact us"

 +++
-## My name is **Michael Vahn** and I'm a **Professor** specializing in **Artificial Intelligence**
+## Welcome to Aquainnis

-Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC.
+Pioneering sustainable cloud computing and AI solutions that slash energy use without sacrificing speed or scalability.